 You will need a basic understanding of mathematics.
-For example, the Earnings Per Share (EPS) is simply the profit of a company divided by the number of shares (stocks) it has issued.
+For example, the Earnings Per Share (EPS) is simply the company’s profit divided by the number of shares (stocks) it has issued.
 A high EPS is excellent, but also, more importantly, the acceleration in the growth of EPS can mean a stock price will begin to increase.

-Also, the Price Earnings Ratio (P/E) is a simple calculation, but it takes a little effort to understand it truly.
-Let us imagine I want to by an Ice-cream Stand.
+The Price Earnings Ratio (P/E) is a simple calculation, but it takes a little effort to understand it truly.
+Let us imagine I want to buy an Ice-cream Stand.
 The Owner wants to sell that stand to me for $10,000.
 I have estimated a yearly profit (after tax) of $2,000.
 This means it would take me five years to make my money back on this investment.
 Therefore the price I paid divided by the earnings equals 5.
 This is what the P/E Ratio or the “Multiple” tells us.

 So, mathematics is relatively easy at the beginning; as you become more skilled, so will your maths.

 A Basic Appreciation for Business

 Businesses exist to make a profit.
 Companies make less profit per invested dollar when there is a lot of competition.
-Businesses make more money per dollar spent when they have fewer competitors and even more money when they have fewer competitors and higher barriers to entry.
+Businesses make more money per dollar spent when they have fewer competitors and even more money when they have fewer competitors and higher entry barriers.
 A barrier to entry is, for example, what Intel the chipmaker has.
 They have very few competitors because the cost of developing microchips and manufacturing them is enormous.
 There are only a handful of people in the world in a position to set up a competition with Intel.